BULKY WASTE COLLECTION Q&A:

 How much bulky waste can I put out?

-· Items must be of manageable size for two people to lift (Max 30kg)
+Bulky items must be of manageable size for two people to lift.

 · Loose items must be tied securely with rope or string (not wire), into bundles or contained in sturdy boxes.

-So that we can recycle as much of the bulky waste as possible, three trucks will come by each address at about the same time.
+So that we can recycle as much of the bulky waste as possible, three trucks will come by each address.